splitpea-dev/dont_get_exploded/README.md

 ``COLOR 3: R 224, G 224, B 224; HEX e0e0e0``

 Color 0 is considered the darkest shade and color 3, the brightest.
-At runtime, the program looads this image and converts this palette to an indexed surface, which is used for palette swaps.
+At runtime, the program loads the image and converts it to a palette indexed surface for internal use.
+This allows for palette swaps.
 Palettes can be added, removed, and modified in the ``palettes.hex`` file.
 When the program reads this file, it ignores blank lines and comment lines beginning with a `#`.

 Each palette must have its color entries, starting with color 0, at the start of a new line.
-In order to support the number of palettes contained in the ``palettes.hex`` file, the ``PALETTES_LIMIT`` definition in the ``defines.h`` file must be edited with the proper count.
+In order to support the number of palettes contained in the ``palettes.hex`` file, the ``PALETTES`` definition in the ``defines.h`` file must be edited with the proper count.
 Please note that this value must be within within 1 (minimum) to 16 (maximumm).
-As a safety precaution, the program generates a default palette for every palette in the vector.
+As a safety precaution, the program generates a default palette for every palette in the array.
 These default values are overridden by the values stored in the ``palettes.hex`` file, assuming there are no errors.

 Note: Palettes in the current build of this repository are sourced from various artist featured on Lo-Spec.